centreon/centreon-collect/tests/README.md

 - [x] **BERDUC2**: Starting/stopping Engine does not create duplicated events in usual cases
 - [x] **BERDUC3U1**: Starting/stopping Broker does not create duplicated events in usual cases with unified_sql and BBDO 3.0
 - [x] **BERDUC3U2**: Starting/stopping Engine does not create duplicated events in usual cases with unified_sql and BBDO 3.0
+- [x] **BERDUCA300**: Starting/stopping Engine is stopped ; it should emit a stop event and receive an ack event with events to clean from broker.
+- [x] **BERDUCA301**: Starting/stopping Engine is stopped ; it should emit a stop event and receive an ack event with events to clean from broker with bbdo 3.0.1.
 - [x] **BERDUCU1**: Starting/stopping Broker does not create duplicated events in usual cases with unified_sql
 - [x] **BERDUCU2**: Starting/stopping Engine does not create duplicated events in usual cases with unified_sql
 - [x] **BERES1**: store_in_resources is enabled and store_in_hosts_services is not.
 Only writes into resources should be done (except hosts/services events that continue to be written in hosts/services tables)